What to Expect

 What else should I know about TRADJENTA?

 - TRADJENTA is not for everyone.
+TRADJENTA is not for people with type 1 diabetes or for people with diabetic ketoacidosis (increased ketones in the blood or urine).
 Do not take TRADJENTA if you are allergic to linagliptin or any of the ingredients in TRADJENTA.
 Symptoms of a serious allergic reaction to TRADJENTA may include rash, itching, flaking or peeling; raised red patches on your skin (hives); swelling of your face, lips, tongue and throat that may cause difficulty breathing or swallowing.
-If you have any symptoms of a serious allergic reaction, stop taking TRADJENTA and call your doctor right away.
+If you have any symptoms of a serious allergic reaction, stop taking TRADJENTA and call your doctor or go to the emergency room right away.

 - For TRADJENTA to do its job, it’s important to continue to take your prescription as directed by your doctor as you work toward your A1C goal.